 - 1. Read all instructions.
 Improper use may result in bodily injury or property damage. - 2.
 Always check the vent pipe before use.
 Hold the cover up to the light and look through the vent pipe to be certain it is clear. - 3.
 Always check the automatic air vent to make sure it moves freely before use. - 4.
 Do not fill the pressure canner over 1⁄2 full when using it for pressure cooking.
 For soups, grains, and dry beans and peas which expand during cooking, do not fill the canner over 1⁄2 full.
-Overfilling may cause a risk of blocking the vent pipe and developing excess pressure. - 5.
-Do not pressure cook applesauce, cranberries, rhubarb, cereals, pasta, split peas, or soup mixes containing dry beans and peas.
-These foods tend to foam, froth, and sputter and may block the vent pipe, and automatic air vent. - 6.
+Overfilling may cause a risk of blocking the vent pipe and developing excess pressure.
+See food preparation instructions in Recipes and Helpful Hints for Pressure Canners. - 5.
+Do not pressure cook applesauce, cranberries, rhubarb, cereals, pasta, split peas, dried soup mixes, or soup mixes containing dry beans and peas.
+These foods tend to foam, froth, and sputter and may block the vent pipe and the automatic air vent. - 6.
 This appliance cooks under pressure.
 Improper use may result in scalding injury.
 Make certain the pressure canner is properly closed before operating; the cover handles must be above the body handles.
-See "How to Use" instructions. - 7.
+See "How to Use" instructions (pages 4-5). - 7.
 Extreme caution must be used when moving a pressure canner containing hot liquids.
 Do not touch hot surfaces.
-Use the handles or the knobs. - 8.
+Use the handles or knobs. - 8.
 Do not place the pressure canner or attempt to pressure can or cook in a heated oven. - 9.
-Do not open the canner until the internal pressure has been completely reduced, the automatic air vent has dropped, and no steam escapes when the petcock screw is opened.
-See "How to Use" instructions. - 10.
-To ensure safe operation and satisfactory performance, replace the automatic air vent every time you replace the sealing ring, or sooner if it becomes hard, deformed, cracked, worn, or pitted.
+CAUTION!
+Do not use the pressure canner on any outdoor LP gas burner or a gas range over 12,000 BTUs.
+Doing so may result in damage to the pressure canner and/or property damage and personal injury. - 10.
+Do not open the canner until the internal pressure has been completely reduced, the automatic air vent has dropped, and no steam escapes when the pressure regulator is removed.
+See "How to Use" instructions (pages 4-5). - 11.
+To ensure safe operation and satisfactory performance, replace the automatic air vent every time you replace the sealing ring or sooner if it becomes hard, deformed, cracked, worn, or pitted.
 It is recommended that the sealing ring and automatic air vent be replaced at least every three years.
-Use only genuine Presto® replacement parts. - 11.
+Use only genuine Presto® replacement parts. - 12.
 Close supervision is necessary when the pressure canner is used near children.
-It is not recommended for children use the pressure canner. - 12.
-When operating pressure is reached, gradually lower the heat to maintain the pressure. - 13.
-Do not use this pressure canner for other than the intended use. - 14.
+It is recommended that children not use the pressure canner. - 13.
+When operating pressure is reached, gradually lower the heat to maintain the pressure.
+If the pressure regulator is allowed to rock vigorously, excess steam will escape, causing more liquid to evaporate.
+Food will scorch and the canner may go dry, resulting in damage to the canner. - 14.
+Do not use this pressure canner for other than the intended use. - 15.
 Do not use this pressure canner for pressure frying with oil.